Skip to main content

 Downloadโ€‹

-The download button exports the current conversation as a text file.
-Useful for sharing context with colleagues or attaching to a support ticket.
+The download button exports the current conversation as a text file, which is handy for sharing context with colleagues or attaching to a support ticket.

 What the chat can doโ€‹